kurtdalose/php-app-compiler/README.md

 [![Build Status](https://secure.travis-ci.org/kherge/php-compiler.png?branch=master)](http://travis-ci.org/kherge/php-compiler)

 This console application makes using the PHP bcompiler extension a little simpler.
 The application itself can be compiled into a PHAR executable.
-The application cannot compile itself, yet.
+Due to a [bug in the bcompiler extension][bug], php-compiler cannot compile itself.

 ## Installing